-In the analysis of the PACE-UP trial, we require participants to have at least five days of wear time < 300 minutes.
-While this does not occur at baseline (participants needed to provide at least five days with wear time of at least 540 minutes at baseline to be included in the study), it did occur at 12 Months.
-Here, we discard data from this participant and impute the entire week with the pool of donors who provide complete data 12 Months.
-Matching perfectly on sex, we obtain sampling weights, based on inverse of the Mahalanobis distances for age, BMI, average step count at baseline and average weartime at baseline of patient i and the participants in the donor pool.
+In the analysis of the PACE-UP trial, we require participants to have at least 5 days where weartime is less than 300 minutes to impute an entire week.
+While this does not occur at baseline (participants needed to provide at least 5 days with weartime of at least 540 minutes at baseline to be included in the study), it did occur at 12 months.
+Here, we discard data from this participant and impute the entire week with the pool of donors who provide complete data 12 months.
+Matching perfectly on sex, we obtain sampling weights, based on the inverse of the Mahalanobis distances for age, BMI, average step count at baseline and average weartime at baseline for patient i and the participants in the donor pool.
 We select M donors using sampling weights.
 For each M, we randomly select 5 weekdays with replacement and 2 weekend days with replacement to impute the missing week.

-After all intervals in all non-empty intervals \mathcal{I}i are imputed, M complete epoch-level datasets are formed.
+After all intervals in all non-empty intervals $\mathcal{I}i$ are imputed, M complete epoch-level datasets are formed.
 Analyses can be implemented on each of these complete datasets, and the results combined with mean daily step count and variance from M datasets with Rubin's rules.

-We note that the non-parametric approach requires decisions to be made about a number of factors, including: the minimum size of the self-donor pool to allow imputation via self-donation; the demographic variables to match on for non-self donation; the choice of whether to match perfectly or via a distance metric; and the threshold on wear time for full-week imputation.
+We note that the non-parametric approach requires decisions to be made about a number of factors, including: the minimum size of the self-donor pool to allow imputation via self-donation; the demographic variables to match on for non-self donation; the choice of whether to match perfectly or via a distance metric; and the threshold on weartime for full-week imputation.
 In our setting, we chose to impute with non-self donors if there are 4 or less intervals in the self-donor pool.
 In choosing 4 as our threshold, we took into account a number of factors.
-A higher threshold would result in non-self donation occurring more frequently, which would increase the variability of the imputed values.
+A higher threshold would result in non-self donation occuring more frequently, which would increase the variability of the imputed values.
 A lower threshold would result in many repeated imputed values, since we require 10 imputations.
 We recommend that these choices are investigated more formally in a series of sensitivity analyses.